kubernetes-sigs/external-dns/docs/sources/service.md

 * Otherwise, if the Service has one or more `spec.externalIPs`, uses the values in that field.

 * Otherwise, iterates over each `status.loadBalancer.ingress`, adding any non-empty `ip` and/or `hostname`.

-If the `--resolve-service-load-balancer-hostname` flag was specified, any non-empty `hostname` is instead queried through DNS and any resulting IP addresses are added instead.
+If the `--resolve-service-load-balancer-hostname` flag was specified, any non-empty `hostname` is queried through DNS and any resulting IP addresses are added instead.
 A DNS query failure results in zero targets being added for that load balancer's ingress hostname.

 ### ClusterIP (headless)